The Flying Cyprian Part 2

 stumbling back and forth around this Slavic land in growing horror at the atrocities done

-in your name, coming to you God to serve you the rest of my life.
+in your name, come to you God - to serve you for the rest of my life.
 I promise to live in poverty, cleanliness and order every day until my death.
 I will follow your voice to do everything what is asked of me by my religious brothers.
 I promise to give you...”

 He looked at the oldest monk-healer, who pointed at his throat.